 - Reach: This shows how many people may be involved in any public discussion of your brand

-- Sentiment analysis: This allows you to prioritize mentions that are included into the negative context
+- Sentiment analysis: This allows you to prioritize mentions that are included in the negative context

 Image source: Awario